GregMefford/gregmefford.github.io/source/_posts/2014-09-24-analyzing-cisco-asa-firewall-logs-with-logstash.markdown

 Here's a snippet of the resulting patterns file in all its complex glory, but only for the demo messages we're discussing here.
 These patterns and a bunch more are already included in Logstash, so you won't need to include them in your own pattern files.
+The power of Grok is that, though these patterns can get pretty hairy, they're reasonably understandable.
+The fully-expanded regular expressions they represent are simply asburd and would be nearly impossible to change or maintain.

 ``` text patterns/patterns.txt
 #== Cisco ASA ==